Compressed-air energy storage: Constant-volume storage

 This storage system uses a chamber with specific boundaries to store large amounts of air.
 This means from a thermodynamic point of view that this system is a constant-volume and variable-pressure system.
-This causes some operational problems for the compressors and turbines, so the pressure variations have to be kept below a certain limit as do the stresses induced on the storage vessels.
+This causes some operational problems for the compressors and turbines, so the pressure variations have to be kept below a certain limit, as do the stresses induced on the storage vessels.

-The storage vessel is often a cavern created by solution mining (salt is dissolved in water for extraction) or by utilizing an abandoned mine; use of porous and permeable rock formations (rocks that have interconnected holes, through which liquid or air can pass), such as those in which reservoirs of natural gas are found, has also been studied.
+The storage vessel is often a cavern created by solution mining (salt is dissolved in water for extraction) or by using an abandoned mine; use of porous and permeable rock formations (rocks that have interconnected holes, through which liquid or air can pass), such as those in which reservoirs of natural gas are found, has also been studied.

 In some cases, an above-ground pipeline was tested as a storage system, giving some good results.
 Obviously, the cost of the system is higher, but it can be placed wherever the designer chooses, whereas an underground system needs some particular geologic formations (salt domes, aquifers, depleted gas fields, etc.).

 Constant-pressure storage

 In this case, the storage vessel is kept at constant pressure, while the gas is contained in a variable-volume vessel.
-Many types of storage vessels have been proposed.
-However, the operating conditions follow the same principle: The storage vessel is positioned hundreds of meters underwater, and the hydrostatic pressure of the water column above the storage vessel maintains the pressure at the desired level.
+Many types of storage vessels have been proposed, generally relying on liquid displacement to achieve isobaric operation.
+In such cases, the storage vessel is positioned hundreds of meters below ground level, and the hydrostatic pressure (head) of the water column above the storage vessel maintains the pressure at the desired level.